-SENATE JOINT RESOLUTION 8212

-Note: The ballot title and explanatory statement were written by the Attorney General as required by law.
+SENATE JOINT RESOLUTION 8212 PROPOSED CONSTITUTIONAL AMENDMENT Note: The ballot title and explanatory statement were written by the Attorney General as required by law.
 The complete text of Senate Joint Resolution 8212 begins on page 17.
 Vote cast by the 1987 Legislature on final passage: HOUSE: Yeas, 97; Nays, 1; Absent or not voting, 0.
 SENATE: Yeas, 45; Nays, 2; Absent or not voting, 2.

-Shall state constitutional restrictions, which prevent investment of some permanent public land funds in stocks and private lending, be removed?

-The Washington State Constitution and state and federal law have created permanent funds which receive revenue from certain public lands.
-Those funds include as beneficiaries common schools, universities, normal schools, agricultural, and scientific purposes.
-Each fund makes investments to generate income, however, these permanent funds have been constitutionally restricted from investing in stock or making any investments which could be construed as a lending of credit to a private party.
-In 1966 the voters approved the forty-fourth amendment to the state constitution removing that restriction for the permanent common school fund and permitting those funds to be invested as authorized by law.
-The other permanent funds, however, continue to have the original constitutional restrictions upon investments.

-ject those funds to the same limitation as the permanent common school fund i.e., the Legislature would be authorized to determine what will be a proper investment of those

-The effect of SIR 8212, if approved into law:

-SJR 8212 would remove the constitutional restrictions on the investment of the public land permanent funds and sub-

-HELPS HIGHER EDUCATION

-Our public universities, like the common schools, historically have benefited from trust funds created by the state constitution.
-These funds help support capital construction for all public education, kindergarten through graduate

-When the funds were created, their investment was limited to specified, fixed security instruments, such as federal, state, county, municipal or school district bonds.
+Statement for HELPS HIGHER EDUCATION Our public universities, like the common schools, historically have benefited from trust funds created by the state constitution.
+These funds help support capital construction for all public education, kindergarten through graduate school When the funds were created, their investment was limited to specified, fixed security instruments, such as federal, state, county, municipal or school district bonds.
 To increase investment flexibility and potentially to improve returns on these funds, Washington voters have amended the Constitution three times: to enhance the Permanent Common School (K-12) Fund, state pension funds, and state industrial insurance funds.

-REDUCES TAXPAYER LIABILITY

-SJR 8212 provides this same kind of investment flexibility for our public higher education trust funds which benefit the University of Washington, Washington State University, Central Washington University, Eastern Washington University and Western Washington University.
+REDUCES TAXPAYER LIABILITY SJR 8212 provides this same kind of investment flexibility for our public higher education trust funds which benefit the University of Washington, Washington State University, Central Washington University, Eastern Washington University and Western Washington University.
 It simply permits the state to invest balances in these funds "in any manner allowed by law," including investing in equity instruments, such as common stocks.
 This could both improve the rate of return on these funds and reduce the need for more taxes or increased bonded indebtedness.

-PROTECTS PUBLIC TRUST

-SJR 8212 does not require investing higher education trust funds in stocks.
+PROTECTS PUBLIC TRUST SJR 8212 does not require investing higher education trust funds in stocks.
 It merely provides the opportunity to do so, but within carefully prescribed laws established to safeguard all investments of public funds.
 This resolution authorizes wiser money management and permits expansion of our investment flexibility.
+Shall state constitutional restrictions, which prevent investment of some permanent public land funds in stocks and The Washington State Constitution and state and federal law have created permanent funds which receive revenue from certain public lands.
+Those funds include as beneficiaries common schools, universities, normal schools, agricultural, and scientific purposes.
+Each fund makes investments to generate private lending, be removed?

+The law as it now exists:

-VOTE YES ON SIR 8212; IT'S THE PRUDENT VOTE TO CAST
+VOTE YES ON SJR 8212; IT'S THE PRUDENT VOTE TO CAST

+Rebuttal of Statement against

+Official Ballot Title:

 Don't be misled by alarmist rhetoric.
 Since 1981, the State Investment Board has earned more than a 17 percent return on state pension and accident insurance funds by exercising -- within statutory safeguards -- investment flexibility identical to that which SJR 8212 allows for higher education trust funds.
 SJR 8212 has overwhelming support from both political parties - 97% of the Legislature voted for it.

-Support higher education; reduce the drain on tax-
+Support higher education; reduce the drain on taxpayers.